Omicron: Nightclubs to shut in Wales after Boxing Day

 "It is the most serious development in the pandemic to date," he said.

-He added a smaller Christmas "is a safer Christmas".
+He said a smaller Christmas "is a safer Christmas".

 "Please enjoy Christmas with your nearest and dearest - and think about meeting up with wider circles of friends when the threat posed by the omicron variant has passed over," he said.